 You can put out extra recycling beside your green bin on collection day, but the items must be in a recyclable bag or box, and not in a black sack.
 Please make sure that all glass bottles and jars are placed within your bin to comply with health and safety.

-Check the Norfolk Recycles (opens new window) guide to see how you can recycle other items.
+Check the 'Reduce My Rubbish' page on Norfolk Recycles guide to see how you can recycle other items.

 This is for general waste.
 Please do not put garden waste, recyclables or DIY waste in your black bin - it will not be collected.